Cloudmersive/Cloudmersive.APIClient.Java/docs/EditPdfApi.md

 EditPdfApi apiInstance = new EditPdfApi();
 File inputFile = new File("/path/to/file.txt"); // File | Input file to perform the operation on.
 String paperSize = "paperSize_example"; // String | The desired paper size for the resized PDF document.
-Size ranges from A7 (smallest) to A0 (largest), and Letter, Legal, Tabloid, Ledger and B5. try {
+Size ranges from A7 (smallest) to A0 (largest). try {
     byte[] result = apiInstance.editPdfResize(inputFile, paperSize);
     System.out.println(result);